Azure/aca-dotnet-workshop/docs/aca/02-aca-comm/index.md

     $FRONTEND_WEBAPP_NAME="tasksmanager-frontend-webapp"
     ```

 - Now we will build and push the Web App project docker image to ACR.
-Use the below command to initiate the image build and push process using ACR.
-The `.` at the end of the command represents the docker build context.
-In our case, we need to be on the parent directory which hosts the .csproject.
+Use the below command to use the .NET SDK to publish a container for the Web App project.

     ```powershell
     cd ~\TasksTracker.ContainerApps
     ```

     ```powershell
-    az acr build `
+    dotnet publish --project TasksTracker.WebPortal.Frontend.Ui `
-    --registry $AZURE_CONTAINER_REGISTRY_NAME `
+        -t:PublishContainer `
-    --image "tasksmanager/$FRONTEND_WEBAPP_NAME" `
+        -p ContainerRegistry=$AZURE_CONTAINER_REGISTRY_NAME `
-    --file 'TasksTracker.WebPortal.Frontend.Ui/Dockerfile' .
+        -p ContainerRepository=tasksmanager/$FRONTEND_WEBAPP_NAME
     ```

 - Once this step is completed you can verify the results by going to the [Azure portal](https://portal.azure.com){target=_blank} and checking that a new repository named `tasksmanager/tasksmanager-frontend-webapp` has been created and that a new docker image with a `latest` tag has been created.